 Bottle Cap Magnets

 Most of the things are made from either shrinky dinks, plastic dice beads or involved bottle caps.
 I loved making the bottle cap art, it was addictive....Between me and Kat (of the 'Dolls) we probably made about 75 of them (we had about 30 different images from pin up's to vintage sci- fi movie illustrations).
 Kat also did the resin in the bottlecaps, made some of the earings and together we did the hair bows.
 We kept having favorites and saying 'I hope you don't sell because I want you!'
 Working with dinks was a pain in the ass, it took alot of experimenting to find a medium to use on them that I was the most happy with (colored pencils).
 We also put resin in the bottle cap pendants......Let's just say, resin is not our friend!

-I hadn't seen Big Sandy (due to no venue in my town for a few years) since he sung 'happy birthday' to me by a secret request given to him by my hubby a few years back.
-At that time hubby was a truck driver and wasn't going to be here for my birthday.
-Hubby just told me today he was going to ask him to sing it again at this show ( my b~day is wed.) but couldn't find him prior to the show to ask. very sweet of him!
+I hadn't seen Big Sandy (due to no venue in my town for a few years) since he sung 'happy birthday' to me by a secret request given to him a few years back.
+I learned recently that another secret request was going to given to Big Sandy on this trip for him to sing it again at this show ( my b~day is wed.) but he couldn't be found prior to the show to ask.
 I did get my picture taken with Big Sandy though!
 I'm on the left and that's Kat on the right.
 Rawl!!